Dangerous Mission: Production

 The film was also known as Glacier and Rangers of the North.
 Filming began in July 1953.

 The film is set in Glacier National Park, Montana and was largely filmed there.

+W.R.
+Burnett said the original script was by Horace McCoy and the movie started filming when Burnett was called in.
+The writer said, "It was a terrible script.
+I couldn’t believe Horace wrote it—he must have been drunk—and Irwin didn’t know what was wrong with it."
+Burnett said he rewrote the script in four weeks, and later said "it's not a bad picture".

+Charles Bennett called the film "the most ghastly mess" claiming the original script by W. R. Burnett and Irwin Allen "didn’t make any sense whatsoever" and Louis King approached Bennett two weeks into filming asking for help at a fee of $2,000 a week.
+"What I had to do was at least make some sense out of the script.
+I made sense of it, eventually, but it was bloody difficult, particularly because Victor Mature strongly objected to playing a dialogue scene that wasn’t in the script, which had to be there eventually in order to make sense of the story.
+Irwin, who was frightened to death of Mature, would say, “Leave it to Victor,” and I would have to fight like a bloody hyena."

 Reception

 Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther called the film "unnatural, uninteresting and drab" and wrote: "Since our great national parks are open to virtually anyone who cares to visit them, there probably is no way of preventing their occasionally being exploited and abused.
 And that is most certainly what has happened to Glacier Park in the R. K. O. film ...
 [A] company of Hollywood people has the cheek to play a tale that hasn't the vitality or intelligence of a good comic-strip episode.
 It is a miserably dull and mixed-up fable about a hunt for a missing witness to a crime, with Vincent Price eventually emerging as some sort of villain, which is obvious all along."

 More recently, critic Dennis Schwartz has also reviewed the film negatively, writing: "An action movie made for 3D that starts off looking like a real corker but winds up looking as stale as month-old bread.
 Director Louis King (Frenchie/Green Grass of Wyoming) never steers it away from its awkwardness.
 Despite a fine cast (unfortunately they all give corpse-like performances), capable screenwriters Charles Bennett and W.R.
 Burnett, and veteran story writers Horace McCoy and James Edmiston, the film is at best bearable ...
 William Bendix plays a blustery park ranger chief who knew Mature from their days as marines.
 His mission, in this film, is to put out a forest fire that has nothing to do with the plot, but looks swell on 3D.
 The film is noteworthy for the clumsy job Gene Palmer turned in as editor."